Torgos tracheliotos negevensis

-Torgos tracheliotos negevensis, the Arabian lappet-faced vulture or Arabian vulture, is an endangered bird endemic to the western and southern reaches of the Arabian Peninsula.
+Torgos tracheliotos negevensis, the Arabian lappet-faced vulture or Arabian vulture, is an endangered bird endemic to the western and southern Arabian Peninsula.
 It is a giant subspecies of the more widespread lappet-faced vulture.

 Taxonomy

-The bird is often assigned the trinomial name Torgos tracheliotos ssp. negevensis, with Torgos being Ancient Greek for “vulture” and “tracheliotos” meaning “cartilage-eared.
-The specific term “negevensis” refers to the Negev desert, a desert in Palestine where the vulture once existed.
+The bird is assigned the trinomial Torgos tracheliotos ssp. negevensis.
+Torgos is Ancient Greek for “vulture” and tracheliotos means “cartilage-eared". negevensis refers to the Negev desert, a desert in Israel where the vulture once lived.

 Due to several differences from the African subspecies, it has been elevated to a full species by some authorities.

 Description

-The Arabian vulture is relatively similar in appearance to its African counterpart, however there are several morphological features that have been used to distinguish the two.
-The head of the bird has a faded, grey-ish colour as opposed to the bright pink head of the African subspecies.
+The Arabian vulture appears similar to its African counterpart, however several features distinguish the two.
+Its head has a faded, grey colour as opposed to the bright pink head of the African subspecies.
 Their plumage is dark brown, as opposed to its African counterpart's darker black feather.
-It is also noticeably larger, with a mass of about 11 kilograms in some females, in comparison to a typical maximum mass of 9 kilograms found in lappet-faced vultures in Africa.
-It is the beast of nations, as it is only outsized by the Cinereous vulture in its range.
+It is noticeably larger, with a mass of about 11 kilograms in some females, in comparison to a typical maximum of 9 kilograms in lappet-faced vultures in Africa.
+It is outsized only by the Cinereous vulture in its range.

 Distribution

-This bird has a limited range, only occupying small swathes of the Arabian Peninsula.
-It is a resident in Saudi Arabia, the UAE, Oman and Yemen, occasionally moving throughout the four countries to overwinter.
-It has been extirpated from Palestine and the Sinai Peninsula.
-A single vagrant has been recorded in Kuwait during late May 2008.
+This bird has a limited range, occupying small swathes of the Arabian Peninsula.
+It lives in Saudi Arabia, the UAE, Oman and Yemen, occasionally migrating to overwinter.
+It has been exterminated from the Negev and the Sinai Peninsula.
+A single vagrant was recorded in Kuwait in 2008.